-My grandma died when I was 10 and hearing polkas come out of a radio on a Saturday morning puts me back to … Read More »
+My grandma died when I was 10 and hearing … Read More »

 Who you associate yourself with can define who you are.
 Surround yourself with successful people, and you will strive for success.
 Surround yourself with slackers and party animals, and you will live that kind of life.
 Surround yourself with people who are self-conscious and you will become self-conscious.
 It happens slowly, often without our noticing.
 Once you do notice the effects, though, you have the power to change.

 When I came to Findlay, I knew no one.
 Like- no one.
 Hardly anyone in my hometown had even heard of Findlay, so my roommate was completely random… and she turned out to be my best friend.
 Sarah and I met August 20, 2010 in room 313 Deming Hall.
-That would be our home for the next two years, through our freshman and sophomore year, and it would bear witness to many … Read More »
+That would be our home for the next two years, … Read More »

 Every year I make New Yearâ€™s resolutions and try my best to stick with them.
 This year, I decided to do something that would allow me to demonstrate my leadership qualities, so I kicked off my 2013 by participating as a volunteer for our International orientation At first, I had a few second thoughts about this resolution, but after thinking for awhile, I decided that I could do a good job.
 I have been studying as an international student in this country for five years and have successfully managed to survive all of the transitional phases which international students tend to experience here.
 So as a volunteer, I can share about those experiences with the new students and can assist them with adjusting to their new environment.